fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task04/task04.md

 ### Functional user requirements

-- Login to the application with username and password.

 - Show and search a specific patient (status, name, psychotherapist (current), institution).
 - Show the dossier of a specific patient (personal data, diagnosis, drugs, orders to other staff, process (Verlauf)).
 - Show personal data of a specific patient (name, birthday, gender, ...).